IBM/db2-samples/ai-vectors/vector-index/README.md

 * Operating System: RHEL 9.4
 * Python: Version 3+ with pip
 * Tools: curl (for downloading the dataset)
-* Db2: Access to the Early Access Program (EAP) for version 12.1.5.0
+* Db2: Access to the Early Access Program (EAP 97)

 Next, download all the files contained in this directory to your local machine.